Pronunciation: BUE pre NOR feen (OR al / sub LIN gwal)

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-A buprenorphine overdose can be fatal, especially in a child or other person using the medicine without a prescription.
+A buprenorphine overdose can be fatal.

 Overdose symptoms may include extreme drowsiness or weakness, cold or clammy skin, pinpoint pupils, slow heart rate, weak pulse, very slow breathing, or coma.